nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

     }
   },
   methods: {
-    onToDoTap: function (args) {
+    onItemTap: function (args) {
       console.log('Task with index: ' + args.index + ' tapped'); // Logs tapped tasks in the console for debugging.
     },
     onButtonTap() {
       console.log("New task added: " + this.textFieldValue + "."); // Logs the newly added task in the console for debugging.
-      this.todos.push({ name: this.textFieldValue, status: "NEW" }); // Adds tasks in the ToDo array.
+      this.todos.unshift({ name: this.textFieldValue }); // Adds tasks in the ToDo array.
 Newly added tasks are immediately shown on the screen. this.textFieldValue = ""; // Clears the text field so that users can start adding new tasks immediately.
     },
   },